 Note - GASB Statement No. 45, Other Post Employment Benefits, was implemented for the fiscal year ended September 30, 2010.
 The above schedule reflects data for the most recent actuarial valuation dates.

 Statistical Section

-Introduction to Statistical Section
+The Children's Trust Introduction to Statistical Section